 Summary statistics.
-Table 1 presents summary statistics of the samples used in the analysis of each reform.
-As expected, workers in the treatment groups exhibit higher earnings compared to those in the control group (except for NL3 where the treated workers have earnings below the threshold).
+Table 2 presents summary statistics of the samples used in the analysis of each reform.
+As expected, workers in the treatment groups have higher earnings than those those in the control group (except for NL3 where the treated workers have earnings below the threshold).
 Additionally, they tend to be slightly older and are more likely to be male.
-Notably, workers affected by the different reforms span a wide range of the earnings distribution, from the 37th percentile to the 100th.
+Notably, workers affected by the different reforms are represented across the entire earnings distribution.